ErikRospo/wombotPython/using_mod/videoMaker/Second Way/explanation.md

 import time_estimator
 ```

-The first line is telling Linux (the OS) where to find python (the language)
+The first line is telling Linux (the OS) where to find Python (the language)
-The second line is some modules that are part of python's standard library, that are included with most installations.
+The second line is some modules that are part of Python's standard library, that are included with most installations.
 Line 3 is a time estimator library I wrote.